For Immediate Release

 Washington, DC

-The following statement is from Jamie Rappaport Clark, president and CEO of Defenders of Wildlife, on President Trump’s nomination of David Bernhardt to serve as Secretary of the Department of the Interior:
+The following statement is from Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife, on President Trump’s nomination of David Bernhardt to serve as Secretary of the Department of the Interior:

 “Defenders of Wildlife is deeply concerned that Acting Secretary of Interior David Bernhardt, who helped preside over the Trump administration’s destructive policies on our public lands and wildlife for the past two years, is being nominated for Interior Secretary.
 The Department of the Interior badly needs new leadership to restore the public’s trust after Secretary Zinke’s departure, but David Bernhardt will just expand on the failed policies and the ethical challenges that have plagued the leadership of the department from the beginning of this administration.
 Defenders of Wildlife opposes his nomination.